h2oai/h2o-3/h2o-docs/src/product/tutorials/dl/dl.md

 0. Click the **importFiles** link and enter the file path to the training dataset in the **Search** entry field.

-  >**NOTE**: Deep Learning requires a training dataset and a validation (or testing) dataset.
-Make sure to upload and parse both datasets before creating a model.

   ![Importing Testing Data](../images/DL_importFile_test.png)

 0. Click the **Add all** link to add the file to the import queue, then click the **Import** button.